 - 3.5.2.
-Within this area, some of the recently completed and current key capital projects and proposals include: - Oxford Park development - Disabled Facilities Grants allowing people to live independently for longer - Disability Assessment Centre - Health Hubs - 3.6.
+Within this area, some of the recently completed and current key capital projects and proposals include: - Disabled Facilities Grants allowing people to live independently for longer - Disability Assessment Centre - Health Hubs - 3.6.
 In order to ensure that these priorities are met, the capital programme is co-ordinated by the corporate section within the Financial Management team.
 The team work closely with representatives from within the service areas of the Council, project managers and sponsors, the Strategic Planning and Capital Monitoring Panel (SPCMP) and senior officers to ensure the planned capital programme is achieved, through a programme of effective planning and monitoring.
 Responsibility for the achievement of the programme lies with Portfolio Holders and Directors together with Project Sponsors and Managers. - 3.7.
 The Council has in place a solid platform for collating information on both the financial and physical progress of capital schemes.
 Detailed capital updates are submitted to Strategic Planning and Capital Monitoring Panel (SPCMP) and the minutes of these meetings are sent to Executive Cabinet. - 3.8.
 Monitoring of the Capital Programme, both in financial and physical terms, is reported 3 times a year in July, September and January, and also at year end when actual outturn figures are reported.
 The monitoring report goes through several stages of review and approval; firstly to Senior Leadership Team (SLT), then on to Executive Cabinet and Strategic Planning and Capital Monitoring Panel.
 The reports show details of actual against planned spend, a forecast of outturn figures and in the case of schemes with a projected variation above £100,000, more detailed information on progress and the scheme's current status.
 All changes to the Capital Programme and any necessary changes to the Prudential Indicator limits are approved through the monitoring reports. - 3.9.
 Monitoring is supported by regular meetings between financial management staff, Executive Directors and Project Sponsors/Managers.
 Details of major variations are determined and reported on, as a minimum, at the corporate monitoring points.
-Individual officers will sometimes attend the SPCMP to give reasons for delays and/or an understanding of progress on schemes. - 3.10.
-A capital officers group has been set up to review and challenge the capital spend and strategy.
-It is intended that this group be formalised further and used as the basis of the Corporate Asset Management Group.
-This assists in the delivery of the Capital Strategy, and is aligned to support the work of the Strategic Capital Planning and Monitoring Panel.
+Individual officers will sometimes attend the SPCMP to give reasons for delays and/or an understanding of progress on schemes.